LLazarek/blame-evaluation-gt/writing/reviews/pldi-bot.md

 > because the static checker would only catch (albeit earlier) errors that
 > would be caught at run time, so there would be no basis to call the
 > result "wrong".

+TODO ll: better to refer to the actual example in section 3 here, instead of a hypothetical function? e.g.
+If the client in Figure 1 just writes the result to a file, then the file contents will be wrong.
+Nonetheless, the fact that the contents are in the wrong format will not be detected by the primitives for writing data to a file, so the program will not fail.

 Consider a function with a type annotation that says its a function from integers to string that formats its argument to a string and returns it.